molily/molily.de/_posts/2020-11-21-testing-angular.md

 The click lets the photo details appear.
 As mentioned above, we cannot check for a specific title, a specific photo URL or specific tags.
 The clicked photo might be a different one with each test run.

-Since we searched for “flower”, we assert that the term is either in the photo title or tags.
+Since have searched for “flower”, we assert that the term is either in the photo title or tags.
 We check the text content of the wrapper element with the test id `full-photo`.

 ```typescript
 cy.byTestId('full-photo').should('contain', SEARCH_TERM);